 The Case for Impeachment

-After nearly two years of investigating, Mueller concluded that Trump welcomed an attack on our democracy by Russia.
-Trump’s campaign attempted numerous times to coordinate with the Russian government to win the election, including sharing campaign polling data and cultivating more than 140 contacts with Russian nationals, Wikileaks, and their intermediaries.
+After a two-year investigation, former special counsel Robert Mueller concluded that Trump welcomed an attack on our democracy by Russia.
+Trump’s campaign attempted numerous times to coordinate with the Russian government to win the 2016 election, including sharing campaign polling data and cultivating more than 140 contacts with Russian nationals and their intermediaries.

-Trump repeatedly broke the law in his attempts to obstruct justice and conceal his campaign’s Kremlin ties.
-Mueller found at least 10 episodes of obstruction of justice, including witness tampering, dangling pardons to discourage cooperation with prosecutors, and ordering the White House counsel to fire the special counsel — and then later to lie about that order.
+Not only did Trump encourage Russian election interference in 2016, Mueller’s investigation found at least 10 episodes of obstruction of justice, including witness tampering, dangling pardons to discourage cooperation with prosecutors, and ordering the White House counsel to fire the special counsel — and then later to lie about that order.
 To date, Mueller’s report has resulted in 37 indictments and seven guilty pleas or convictions.

-But the Mueller report doesn’t tell the full story of Trump’s lawlessness.
+But election interference and obstruction of justice isn’t even the full picture of Trump’s lawlessness.
 Since day one, Trump has abused his office by profiting from the presidency at the expense of American taxpayers.
-Unlike his predecessors — including Presidents Kennedy, Carter, Reagan, and both Bushes — Trump refused to divest himself from his businesses or create any sort of blind trust and continues to directly benefit from any profits they accrue.
+Unlike prior presidents, Trump refused to divest himself from his businesses and continues to directly benefit from any profits they accrue.
 Trump takes advantage of this by funneling official government business through his properties, both domestically and abroad, for his own financial gain.

-If any other American obstructed justice or violated the Constitution as blatantly as Trump, they’d be headed to prison.
-After reviewing the evidence in Mueller’s report, over a thousand former federal prosecutors determined that Trump would have been charged with criminal obstruction of justice if it were not for a Department of Justice policy protecting a sitting president from indictment.
-From the very beginning, he has thwarted efforts to challenge his use of the presidency for personal gain, and has used government agencies like the Department of Justice to shield himself from oversight.
+If any other American invited foreign interference in our elections, obstructed justice, or violated the Constitution as blatantly as Trump, they’d be headed to prison.
+Since taking office, Trump has thwarted efforts to challenge his use of the presidency for personal and political gain, and has used government agencies like the Department of Justice to shield himself from oversight.

 These are the actions of a guilty man — and the evidence of his crimes is too overwhelming to ignore.

-Supporting the impeachment inquiry is not about politics or party.
-It’s about standing up for our Constitution and the rule of law.
+Supporting impeachment is not about politics or party.
+It’s about standing up for our Constitution, the integrity of our elections, and the rule of law.

-An impeachment inquiry doesn’t come without risks — but failing to hold Trump accountable is not an option.
+Drafting articles of impeachment and voting to impeach Trump doesn’t come without risks — but failing to hold Trump accountable is not an option.
 Doing so would set an incredibly dangerous precedent for our democracy and for future presidents.

-An impeachment inquiry does not guarantee that Congress will hold an impeachment vote or remove Trump from office, but it’s an important step toward holding Trump accountable for his crimes and corruption.
+Voting to impeach Donald Trump does not guarantee that Congress will remove him from office, but it’s an important step toward holding him accountable for his crimes and corruption.

 What can we do now?